 Fully ripe apricots are very perishable, do not store or ship well, and are easily bruised.
 For fresh market use, therefore, they are harvested before they are fully ripe.
-If they are sound and are promptly cooled to below 36°F (2°C), they can be held in good condition at 31-32°F (-0.5 to 0°C) for 1 to 3 weeks.
-If stored at 40-45°F (4-7°C), they will have less flavor and a more mealy texture when ripened.
-Some cultivars stored for processing benefit from controlled atmosphere (CA) storage in 2-5% oxygen and 10-15% carbon dioxide for up to 3-4 weeks, depending on the cultivar and maturity stage.
+If they are sound and are promptly cooled to below 36°F (2°C), they can be held in good condition at 31 to 32°F (-0.5 to 0°C) for 1 to 3 weeks.
+If stored at 40 to 45°F (4 to 7°C), they will have less flavor and a mealier texture when ripened.
+Some cultivars stored for processing benefit from modified/controlled atmosphere (MA/CA) storage in 2-5% oxygen and 10-15% carbon dioxide for up to 3-4 weeks, depending on the cultivar and maturity stage.
 CA storage of apricots for the fresh market is not recommended because it is not cost-effective.
-A ripening temperature of 65-
+A ripening temperature of 65 to 75°F (18 to 24°C) is satisfactory, the higher the temperature the faster the ripening.
+The most important cause of deterioration during handling or shipping of fresh apricots is decay, primarily by brown rot.